 A clean environment is also a reflection of yourself.
 If you are working in a shared environment with other creatives, you really don’t want to be that guy or gal who shows his or her buddies that things can be left everywhere and anywhere.
 It is perceived as carelessness in such case.
 Keeping your workspace clean is for yourself, it is for your presentation to others and more importantly it helps to increase productivity.

 3. Work at the same place every time when possible

-Working at the station decreases the need to get distracted.
-It eliminates time wasted when looking for a missing item, change in room temperature, brightness or orientation and many other actions that decreases productivity.
+Working at the station decreases the distraction.
+It eliminates time wasted when looking for a missing item, change in room temperature, brightness or orientation and many other contingencies that decrease productivity.
 Of course, if your current workstation is not convenient for you, you have to make the necessary adjustments so as to always produce at your best.